 The various groups of site editors find the website configuration easy and intuitive to use, are impressed with the support and nature of the Drupal community and with the online resources available.
 An additional module has been developed to support the “Organic Groups” module and has been promoted in the Drupal community.

-The relationship with Sport Manitoba continues with additional training, future functionality in discussion, OPIN’s sponsorship of the organization and, with Sport Manitoba promoting the project to their colleagues.
+The relationship with Sport Manitoba continues to grow with additional training, future functionality discussions, OPIN’s sponsorship of the organization and with Sport Manitoba promoting the project to their colleagues.